xonixx/xonixx.github.io/awk.md

 >
 >P.S.
 Also, bash and awk come with virtually any Unix environment, so that's pretty nice as well.

-Now, with [native Awk support](https://github.com/xonixx/intellij-awk) in IntelliJ IDEA it really becomes justified to write even bigger Awk scripts without much fear.
+Now, with [native AWK support](https://github.com/xonixx/intellij-awk) in IntelliJ IDEA it really becomes justified to write even bigger AWK scripts without much fear.

 ### Links

 - [Why Learn AWK?](https://blog.jpalardy.com/posts/why-learn-awk/) -- great article by
   Jonathan Palardy conveying similar ideas
-- [Python vs. awk](https://pmitev.github.io/to-awk-or-not/Python_vs_awk/) -- a remarkable case of replacing a 50 line Python script with 5 lines of Awk
+- [Python vs. awk](https://pmitev.github.io/to-awk-or-not/Python_vs_awk/) -- a remarkable case of replacing a 50 line Python script with 5 lines of AWK
-- [The AWK Programming Language](https://archive.org/download/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) -- the book by the AWK creators, a must read!
+- [The AWK Programming Language](https://archive.org/download/pdfy-MgN0H1joIoDVoIC7/The_Awk_Programming_Language.pdf) -- the book by the AWK creators, a must-read!